 Trail Description - Cabane du Petit Mountet

-The grade eases as the trail passes a small alp building at 2.5 miles.
+The grade eases as the trail passes a small building at 2.5 miles.
 La Navisence tumbles down the rocky riverbed below the trail.

 This is a good hike for families or hikers trying to acclimate.
 The trail is also a good option when the weather precludes travel in the high country.

-From Grimentz to Zinal: From one of several bus stops in Grimentz, board the bus to Zinal and get off in Zinal at the post office stop.
+From Grimentz to Zinal: From one of several bus stops in Grimentz, board the bus to Zinal and get off at the Zinal post office stop.
 If possible catch a direct bus to Zinal.
 Otherwise, take the Vissoie Bus to Vissoie where you will need to change for a bus headed up the valley to Zinal.
 The direct buses take 15 minutes.
 If you need to change in Vissoie the ride will take 58 minutes or longer.

 - Trail Photo Gallery